chmodshubham/security-prototype/mtls/Readme.md

 ## Security Notes

-- Both server and client must present valid, CA-signed certificates.
+- Both server and client must present valid, CA-signed certificates for connection establishment.
-- Never use `InsecureSkipVerify: true` in production.
+- TLS configuration automatically rejects connections with invalid or unverified certificates.
+- Certificate verification happens at the TLS layer - additional verification functions are redundant.
 - Always verify peer certificates and hostnames to prevent man-in-the-middle attacks.
-- Use strong, unique keys and protect private keys.
+- Use strong, unique keys and protect private keys with appropriate file permissions.

 ## References